 Positive Singles welcomes members with STIs of all kinds, but allows you to narrow your results to people with certain STIs as well as the usual dating app criteria.
 The site also has unique privacy settings important to people who are dating with an STI / STD that, unfortunately, probably has some stigma.

 My Positive Singles review will show you some screenshots of the search and privacy features, plus an inside look at the community features that make it almost like a powerful social network in its own right.

 As the homepage for the site declares, the site hosts 15,000 daily active members and 2,550,000 conversations per month and more than 20,000 blog posts per month.
 Having tried out both the free and paid account myself, I really did find a large, active community.
 And with search, trying different zip codes, I was still able to find locals who matched my criteria.

 I also found that on all the social features like forums and blogs, there is a lot of activity and it’s all up-to-date.

 Worried about putting up your photo on an STI / STD dating site?
 On Positive Singles, you have the benefit of some clever privacy settings.

 You can have multiple photo albums: a public album and a private album.
 Private photos can be seen only by the members you choose:

 - People you invite.

-- People who request access, and you agree.
+- Other singles who request access, and you agree.

 I noticed some members show obscured photos to the public, and save the rest.
 They’ll have one or two public photos that are at an unusual angle that shows them nicely, but doesn’t give away their face.
 That’s for people who get to see their private albums.